EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89% EIBOR 3M 3.91% CBUAE Base 3.65% Best Islamic 3.75% Best Conventional 3.89%

 What is the best mortgage rate in the UAE right now?

-NBF's Islamic home finance at 3.25% reducing is the lowest rate available as of March 2026.
-For conventional mortgages, HSBC leads at 3.70% reducing.
+Sharjah Islamic Bank's 3.75% reducing profit rate is the lowest rate available of any kind.
+For a conventional loan, Emirates NBD leads at 3.89% reducing.
 Both are initial fixed rates for employed residents, first property, 80% LTV.
 See the full comparison table above for all banks.

 Are Islamic mortgage rates lower than conventional rates?

-Yes, in March 2026 they are.
-The top five cheapest products are all Islamic.
-Islamic banks have been pricing aggressively to grow their home finance portfolios, and any UAE resident can apply regardless of religion.
+At the top of the market right now, yes.
+The cheapest Islamic profit rate (3.75%) sits just below the cheapest conventional rate (3.89%).
+The gap is small and moves month to month, so the ranking can flip again.
+Any UAE resident can apply regardless of religion.
 The legal structure differs (banks use profit-sharing or leasing models instead of interest), but the monthly payment mechanics feel similar to the borrower.

 Should I fix my rate or go variable?